Introduction

 This is the execution plan:

-The execution plan does not contain a scalar subquery because Spanner converted the scalar subquery to a cross apply.
+The execution plan doesn't contain a scalar subquery because Spanner converted the scalar subquery to a cross apply.

 Array subqueries